Private Debate Coaching Options.

 Annabelle is available to teach all speech and debate events.

-Jesse Meyer is an assistant speech and debate coach specializing in PF debate at Iowa City West High School in Iowa.
+Jesse Meyer is an assistant speech and debate coach specializing in PF and LD debate at Iowa City West High School in Iowa.
 He is currently entering his 18th year of debate as either a competitor or a coach, and was one of the first high school students to participate in PF debate when it first became an officially sanctioned NSDA event.

 As a competitor, Jesse and his partner finished their season with a 72%-win rate which includes a quarterfinal finish at the national level Dowling Tournament and a semifinal finish at the Iowa State Tournament.
 He has degrees in US and World History and Communication Education.
 As a college competitor, he earned honors by winning the Macalester Policy Debate Tournament and placing at multiple others and qualifying for NFA Speech Nationals.